Lithium Mining

 2(Cl-) + 2(e-) ------------> Cl2

-As a result of the process, the chlorine gas is liberated and leaves the cell whereas the molten lithium metal rises to the surface of the fused electrolyte and collects in the cast iron enclosure surrounding the cathode.
-The lithium can now be removed and made available in the market for our daily usages.
+As a result of the process, chlorine gas is liberated and leaves the cell, while the molten lithium metal rises to the surface of the fused electrolyte and collects in the cast iron enclosure surrounding the cathode.
+The lithium can now be removed and made available in the market for our daily usage.

 TOP LITHIUM PRODUCING COUNTRIES :